hybridsjs/hybrids/docs/core-concepts/descriptors.md

 The second most significant change is the cache mechanism, which controls and holds current property value.
 By the specs, getter/setter property requires external variable for keeping the value.
 In the hybrids, cache covers that for you.

-**Despite the [factories](factories.md) and [translation](translation.md) concepts, you can always define properties using descriptors**.
+**Despite the [factories](factories.md) and [translation](translation.md) concepts, you can always define any property using descriptor**.
 The only requirement is that your definition has to include at least one of the `get` or `set` methods. `connect` can be omitted.
 If you set only `set`, `get` defaults to a function, which returns last cached value.

-The following sections describe more deeply available properties in the descriptor.
+The following sections describe more deeply available methods of the descriptor.

 ### Get